 What is Informativity?

 Informativity is a field of physics that uses the quantization of measurement to unite classical and quantum physics.
-Informativity is the result of nearly three decades of research into the nature of gravity by Jody Geiger.
-It is the only theoretical framework to have accurately described the strength of gravity at all distances, described the birth and expansion of the universe, provide a single descriptive nomenclature to unite gravity with electromagnetism and provided a simple straight-forward understanding of both dark matter and dark energy.
+Informativity is the result of four decades of research into the nature of gravity by Jody Geiger.
+It is the only theoretical framework to have accurately described the strength of gravity at all distances, described the birth and expansion of the universe, provide a single descriptive nomenclature to unite gravity with electromagnetism and provide a simple straight-forward understanding of both dark matter and dark energy.

 What is Measurement quantization?